ietf-wg-alto/draft-alto-oam-yang/design.md

 ### Yang DataStore Data Source {#internal-data-source}

+The `yang-datastore-source-params` is used to import the YANG data from a YANG model-driven data store.

+It supports two types of endpoints: local and remote.

-The `yang-datastore-source-params` is used to import the YANG data which is located in the same YANG model-driven data store supplying the current ALTO O&M data model.
+- For a local endpoint, the YANG data is located the data from the same YANG model-driven data store supplying the current ALTO O&M data model.
+  Therefore, the ALTO data source listener retrieves the data using the internal API provided by the data store.
+- For a remote endpoint, the ALTO data source listener establishes an HTTP connection to the remote RESTCONF server, and retrieve the data using the RESTCONF API.

 The `source-path` is used to specify the XPath of the data source node.

 ### Prometheus Data Source {#external-data-source}